gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 [...]
 ```

-And the C function `initial_setup` is defined in a second file in the same Go package (this is not strictly nessecary but it will turn out to be useful to showcase something later):
+And the C function `initial_setup` is defined in a second file in the same Go package (this is not strictly necessary but it will turn out to be useful to showcase something later):

 ```go
 // app/cfuncs.go